-Cabañas de Polendos combines the genuine essence of the Castilian villages with a natural beauty.
+Cabañas de Polendos is located 21,4 km from Segovia and is located in the region that is linked by the Pirón and Polendos rivers.
+The town combines the genuine essence of the Castilian towns with a natural setting of great beauty.

 The constructions are simple; dominating the dwellings of a plant, with tile to the segoviana and advantage of the cover like cija or warehouse.
 In many cases the latticework and the wooden beams and the old wall made of adobe or tapial are preserved, replaced in later moments by brick, in many cases embellished with sgraffito.